ArnautDaniel/wyrmwood/figures.md

     Symbols: A black hole
     Description: Representing the cold void of nothingness, she seeks to consume all in her path, leaving desolation in her wake.
 Those feeling profound emptiness or despair fear her touch.

+## The Eight Shadows of the Realm

+The Hollowed Legionnaires:

+        Description: Once noble knights who were betrayed by their own brethren, now they roam the land as cursed, armor-clad wraiths.
+They attack any living being in their path, seeking to drain their vitality.

+The Lurking Mirebeast:

+        Description: A gargantuan amphibious creature that resides in the swamps.
+        It waits silently beneath the murky waters, dragging unsuspecting victims under.

+Banehaunt Spiders:

+        Description: Giant spiders that weave webs made of pure darkness.
+        Anyone trapped in their web experiences their greatest fears come to life.

+The Silent Screechers:

+        Description: Winged monstrosities that fly silently in the night.
+        Their deafening screech can cause paralysis, and their talons can pierce the toughest armor.

+Ghoulborn Alchemists:

+        Description: Once humans who practiced forbidden alchemy, now they are twisted and grotesque, with an insatiable hunger for fresh bodies to use in their dark experiments.

+The Ethereal Slavers:

+        Description: Ghostly entities that seek to trap souls in ethereal chains, making them into mindless specters for eternity.

+Daemon of Desolation:

+        Description: A towering horned figure with fiery eyes.
+It thrives on despair, leaving barren wastelands in its wake.

+The Whispering Hags:

+        Description: Old crones who dwell in the forests.
+        They can manipulate the minds of travelers, leading them astray and feeding off their lost memories.